AdobeDocs/audience-manager.en/help/using/integration/receiving-audience-data/real-time-outbound-transfers/digitally-signed-http-requests.md

 ---
 description: Audience Manager requires the HTTP server-to-server requests to be digitally signed for validity.
-This document describes how you can encrypt HTTP requests with private keys.
+This document describes how you can sign HTTP requests with private keys.
 seo-description: Audience Manager requires the HTTP server-to-server requests to be digitally signed for validity.
-This document describes how you can encrypt HTTP requests with private keys.
+This document describes how you can sign HTTP requests with private keys.
 seo-title: Digitally Signed HTTP Requests
 solution: Audience Manager
 title: Digitally Signed HTTP Requests